KevinDennyII/recipe-tandemonium/README.md

 A freecodecademy.org course from a couple years back was my inspiration behind the design and template of the app, using create-react-app for the initial creation.

 ## Data
 A static query for `taco` is done with an api call to originally grab taco recipes and save them in a state to be used to pass down to other component.
-We also load the recipes into `localStorage`
+We also load the recipes into `localStorage`.

 ### Dietary Restrictions
 I used an online JSON creator -- http://www.objgen.com/, except a very cool plugin for vegan I found.